 Chaperoned dances and other events are scheduled during the school year and are considered a privilege.
-All students must have their own ID card, return a signed permission slip, and demonstrate appropriate behavior in order to participate, which includes having no more than 2 Fs and no more than 15 tardies in the current semester.
+All students must have their own ID card, return a signed permission slip, and demonstrate appropriate behavior in order to participate, which includes having no more than 2 Fs, no more than 15 tardies in the current semester, and current attendance percentage higher than 90%.
 Students must follow WJUSD/Lee dress code policy and behavior guidelines (such as no dirty dancing).
 Students must stay for the entire event unless it has been pre-arranged for parents to pick up students, and parents must do so in person.
-Students will not be admitted to a dance more than 30 minutes after the dance begins.
+Students will not be admitted to a dance more than 30 minutes after the dance begins..
 Students must be in attendance at school the day of the event and may not be currently suspended or serving In-school Suspension.
-Guest passes are only extended to current students at Douglass Middle School who have a 2.0 grade point average and have demonstrated appropriate behavior.